 There are a number of points to consider with visual inspections such as:

-Private landlords are responsible to ensure all electrical appliances are safe at the start of every tenancy.
+Private landlords must ensure the safety of all electrical appliances at the start of every tenancy.
 Therefore it is vital to ensure all appliances continue to be safe to use throughout the tenancy.
 A testing regime is therefore essential.